LoganTHarvell/LoganTHarvell.github.io/_posts/2020-06-01-rendering-abstraction-dev-diary-2.md

 ### Asset Management

-Now that the refactor is largely finished, I moved onto learning about asset management systems and the best way to handle the life cycle of models and textures within the engine.
+Now that the refactor is largely finished, I have moved onto learning about asset management systems and the best way to handle the life cycle of models and textures within the engine.
 After spending some time, I have broken the asset management into what I consider the three main stages: import, runtime, and storage.

 ![Tentative Asset Pipeline](/assets/images/AssetManagement.png)
 <figcaption class="caption">Tentative asset pipeline.</figcaption>